galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 > <details-title>More details on likelihood models</details-title>
 > Likelihood is based on probability, so requires we choose a probabilistic model for the evolution of sequences.
 > The simplest model for DNA is that each nucleotide has the same rate of change, and that all nucleotides appear with equal frequency (called the base frequencies) of 25%, 25%, 25%, 25%.
-This is the Jukes-Cantor (JC) model published in 1969, and this model has just one parameter.
+This is the Jukes-Cantor (JC69) model published in 1969, and this model has just one parameter.
 >
 > More biological realism allows for different nucleotide proportions outside the uniform 25% rate.
-This is the Felsenstein 1981 model, known as F81, and it has three more parameters for the rates (not four: given the first three base frequencies this defines the other one).
+This is the Felsenstein 1981 model, known as F81, and it has three more parameters for the rates (not four: given the first three base frequencies, this defines the other one).
 >
-> A next level of sophistication is the Hasegawa-Kishino-Yano model (HKY) published in 1985, which acknowledges that transitions (changes of state within the purines A, G or within the pyrimidines C, T) occur more readily than transversions (changes from purine to pyrimidine or vice versa).
+> A next level of sophistication is the Hasegawa-Kishino-Yano model (HKY85) published in 1985, which acknowledges that transitions (changes of state within the purines A, G or within the pyrimidines C, T) occur more readily than transversions (changes from purine to pyrimidine or vice versa).
 > Hence the HKY85 model has an additional parameter of these different types of subtitution: it can be represented by the substitution rate matrix below:
 >
 > ![HKY85 Formula](./images/HKY85RateMatrix.png "HKY85 formula"){: align="center", width="300px"}